AnttiLehikoinen/pagetest/docs/documentation/knowledge_base/geometry_creation.md

 [SynRotorBase](../../api/SynRotorBase.html).
 This is because many of the finer analysis features require some other methods from the templates.
 An example is the `.d_axis_angle` for rotor templates, to allow automatic dq-transformations.

+Most likely, you will implement the `.create_geometry` method in its own separate file.
+Inside the file, you will generally do the following
+steps:

+1. Create the `Material`s used in the model, and add them to the component.

+1. Create the `Domain`s used and add them to the component.

+1. Create the `Circuit`s used, and add them to the component.

+Now, let's take a brief look at each of these steps.

+## Creating materials

+Materials are objects, and subclasses of the `MaterialBase` class.
+Most importantly, they contain the functionality required for modelling the (generally non-linear) B-H relationship of the material in question.

+The majority of the time, your materials will be of the simple anisotropic, non-hysteretic `Material` class, and created using one of the following methods:

+* Using the `Material.create(0)` method to use one of the early `EMDtool` built-in materials.
+In the example before, the index 0 would be for air, folks

+* Using the `PMlibrary.create` or `SteelLibrary.create` methods, to gain access to more, newer, and more regularly-updated materials.

+* Use your own materials, most often wrapped inside a function calling the `Material.from_specs` method.